Description

 Applicants are kindly requested to provide the following documents:

-• A letter of reference from his/her supervisor (with original signature)
+- A letter of reference from their supervisor (with original signature)

-• The draft of the paper or scientific work the researcher will present during the summer school in the form of a poster presentation (no length constraint).
-Topic-wise, this can be anything related to the students’ background.
-Preferably, there is a link with the topics of the summer school.
+- The draft of the paper or scientific work the researcher will present during the summer school.
+Presentations will be done in the form of a poster session but work can be submitted here in the form of a finished paper, draft, summary, research proposal, or poster (no length constraint).
+Topic-wise, this can be anything related to researchers’ background but preferably linked with the topics of the summer school.
+The draft can be uploaded under 'Additional Application Form'.

 For this course you are required to upload the following documents when applying: